AMD (AMDON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AMD Historical Price

-According to the latest data gathered on AMD live price page, the current price of AMD is 263.67USD.
+According to the latest data gathered on AMD live price page, the current price of AMD is 258.04USD.
 The circulating supply of AMD(AMDON) is

 In the past 24 hours, AMD has shown a price movement of